rameshn571/assignment/README.md

-Alt-Project Title : Design an api to fetch user transactions from etherum node hosted on infura's Kovan testnet.
+**Project Title : Design an api to fetch user transactions from etherum node hosted on infura's Kovan testnet.**

 Step1: Configure following variables in utis.go